-We have entered into certain change in control severance agreements with the individual NEOs whereby each is entitled to certain payments, rights and benefits in connection with a termination of employment by us without "Cause" or by the NEO for "Good Reason" (both as defined in the form of Change in Control Severance Agreement provided in connection with the IPO).
-To qualify for any benefits under such agreement, the termination of employment must occur within the time period beginning three months before and ending 12 months following a change in control, and the NEO must execute, deliver to us, and not revoke a release of claims.
+As of December 31, 2021, each of our NEOs was a party to a change in control severance agreement with us, whereby each is entitled to certain payments, rights and benefits in connection with a termination of employment by us without "Cause" or by the NEO for "Good Reason" (as discussed below).
+To qualify for any benefits under such agreement, the termination of employment must occur within the time period beginning three months before and ending 12 months following a change in control (as defined in our 2019 Omnibus Incentive Plan and as discussed below), and the NEO must execute, deliver to us, and not revoke a release of claims.

 If the NEO complies with the applicable requirements, the NEO will be entitled to the following accrued benefits:

-- any earned but unpaid base salary through the date of termination of employment; - · any accrued but unused vacation pay through the date of termination of employment - · any unreimbursed expenses incurred by the NEO through the date of termination; and - such fully vested and non-forfeitable employee benefits, if any, to which the NEO may be entitled under our employee benefit plans.
+- any earned but unpaid base salary through the date of termination of employment; - any accrued but unused vacation pay through the date of termination of employment; - any unreimbursed expenses incurred by the NEO through the date of termination; and - such fully vested and non-forfeitable employee benefits, if any, to which the NEO may be entitled under our employee benefit plans.